-This means developing financial, business management and consultancy skills and commanding the respect of management teams by speaking their language.
+This means developing financial, business management and consultancy skills.
+Then, you’re able to command the respect of management teams by speaking their language.
 If we demonstrate what the true value of public relations is, they’ll invest in it.

-The creation of the Global Alliance’s competency framework, means that there is absolutely no excuse not to benchmark your skills against where you are in your career, whether that’s entry level, or you’re a mid / senior practitioner.
+The creation of the Global Alliance’s competency framework means that there is absolutely no excuse not to benchmark your skills against where you are in your career.
+It doesn’t matter whether that’s entry level, or you’re a mid / senior practitioner.

 My advice is to gain the skillset that will allow you to operate strategically in the true sense of the word, whether that’s through the company or personally.
 You’ll approach work differently and people’s response to you will also change.
 This step change has revolutionized my agency and the type of contracts we work on.

 If you’re employed by a company that ultimately places no value on public relations and won’t invest in your CPD, I’d recommend leaving.
-It’s demotivating, you’ll never achieve what you want to in your career and are likely to be locked into a tactical role that will limit your career prospects.
+It’s demotivating and you’ll never achieve what you want to in your career.
+You are likely to be locked into a tactical role that will limit your career prospects.